 At the end of the experiment, all broilers were excised 2 cm towards the junction of the small intestine Meckel's diverticulum and cecum.
 For intestinal morphology analysis, the excised samples were fixed in 10% neutral buffered formalin (NBF; Sigma-Aldrich, St Louis, MO, USA).
 After installing the sample on the slide, it was treated with paraffin and stained with hematoxylin and eosin.
 Field morphology was observed using an Olympus IX51 inverted phase-contrast microscope.
-The villus height (VH), crypt depth (CD), and villus height: crypt depth (VH: CD) ratio are all things to look at when examining intestinal morphology.
+The villus height (VH), crypt depth (CD), and VH: CD ratio are all things to look at when examining intestinal morphology.